-There is a significantly older population (over-65) in the FLAG West area (13.0% of the population) than other FLAGs (12.6% overall) and across Ireland (11.7%), resulting in age dependency and public services implications for the communities.

-Attracting younger people into the industry, particularly given the lack of young workers in the Agriculture, Forestry and Fishing sector (only 12% aged under 35).
-This provides a risk of a 'missing generation' in some areas, with younger people likely to emigrate, resulting in the loss of skills in an

-The industry is viewed by some locally as being within decline, which may reduce attractiveness of employment and opportunities within the sector e.g. declining stocks, regulation and quotas.

-A number of the small harbours are falling into disrepair, resulting in permanent loss or increasing repair bills over time;

-The cost of running a tourism event or festival can be prohibitive for some community groups e.g. insurance, staffing, regulation, and promotion;

-Coastal communities without diversification may be overexposed to macroeconomic conditions or regulations beyond their control e.g. quotas, fall in commodity prices, and the UK exit from the European Union
+- There is a significantly older population (over-65) in the FLAG North West area (14.9% of the population) than other FLAGs (12.6% overall) and across Ireland (11.7%), resulting in age dependency and public services implications for the communities, as well as potential for loss of sectoral knowledge; - Attracting younger people into the industry, particularly given the lack of young workers in the Agriculture, Forestry and Fishing sector (only 12% aged under 35).
+This provides a risk of a 'missing generation' in some areas, with younger people likely to emigrate, resulting in the loss of skills in an area: - The industry is viewed by some locally as being within decline, which may reduce attractiveness of employment and opportunities within the sector e.g. declining stocks, regulation and quotas. - A number of the small harbours are falling into disrepair, resulting in permanent loss or increasing repair bills over - The cost of running a tourism event or festival can be prohibitive for some community groups e.g. insurance, staffing, regulation, and promotion; - Coastal communities without diversification may be overexposed to macroeconomic conditions or regulations beyond their control e.g. quotas, fall in commodity prices, and the UK exit from the European Union - Without action, there is a risk of loss of knowledge transfer and sharing of history and culture within the area - Health and safety regulations must be viewed as an essential cost of operation, or else there is the risk of loss of life/injury. - Global warming, beach and water pollution and coastal erosion are all threats to the physical infrastructure and way of life.

-Environmental designations and Special Area of Conservation status seen as being restrictive to economic development;

-Licencing and the inability to hold dual-licencing recognised as a threat to smaller operators in their capacity to diversify their assets (use of boat)

-Without action, there is a risk of loss of knowledge transfer and sharing of history and culture within

-Health and safety regulations must be viewed as an essential cost of operation, or else there is the risk of loss of life/injury.

-Global warming, beach and water pollution and coastal erosion are all threats to the physical infrastructure and way of life.

-2.5.3 Ranking of Areas of Activity

-A key element of the consultation exercise was the ranking of the Areas of Activity in order of importance and priority for the FLAG.
-The Areas of Activity are taken from Article 63 Implementation of Community Led Local Development of the Common Provision Regulations.
+The key element of the consultation exercise was the ranking of the Areas of Activity in order of important and priority for the FLAG.
 The table below details the out workings of this process including the overall assessment of the ranking of areas based on feedback from the consultation process.

-Table 2.5: Areas of Activity Eligible under the FLAG Programme
+Table 2.3: Ranking of Areas of Activities

-'Area of Activity' Ranking within Public Consultations (n=55) Adding value to fishery and aquaculture products 3rd - 32 people within the public consultations identified this as a 'Top 3' priority.
-Creating / Maintaining jobs in coastal areas 1st - 57 people within the public consultations identified this as a 'Top 3' priority.
-Promoting Innovation in Fisheries and Aquaculture and supporting Diversification inside and outside commercial fisheries 6th - 16 people within the public consultations identified this as a 'Top 3' priority.
-Lifelong Learning and attracting young people in Fisheries and Aquaculture Areas 2nd - 34 people within the public consultations identified this as a 'Top 3' priority.
-Promoting the environmental assets of the fisheries and aquaculture areas and mitigation of climate change 7th - 14 people within the public consultations identified this as a 'Top 3' priority.
-Promoting social well-being and cultural heritage in fisheries and aquaculture areas 5th - 17 people within the public consultations identified this as a 'Top 3' priority.
-Strengthening the role and governance of fisheries communities in local development 4th - 24 people within the public consultations identified this as a 'Top 3' priority.
+'Area of Activity' Ranking within Public Consultations Adding value to fishery and aquaculture products 3rd (28 people within the public consultations identified this as a 'Top 3' priority) Creating / Maintaining jobs in coastal areas 1st (51 people within the public consultations identified this as a 'Top 3' priority) Promoting Innovation in Fisheries & Aquaculture and supporting Diversification inside & outside commercial fisheries 4th (21 people within the public consultations identified this as a 'Top 3' priority) Lifelong Learning and attracting young people in Fisheries and Aquaculture Areas 2nd (34 people within the public consultations identified this as a 'Top 3' priority.
+Promoting the environmental assets of the fisheries and aquaculture areas and mitigation of climate change 7th (4 people within the public consultations identified this as a 'Top 3' priority) Promoting social well-being and cultural heritage in fisheries and aquaculture areas 5th (18 people within the public consultations identified this as a 'Top 3' priority) Strengthening the role and governance of fisheries communities in local development 6th (8 people within the public consultations identified this as a 'Top 3' priority)